Quantum redirection of antenna absorption to photosynthetic reaction centres: LH1 structure, Hamiltonian and analytic results

+where $T=2$ are the number of pigments associated to the P870 transition, while $|\vec{d}_P|^2$ are their individual dipole strengths, and $\beta$ parametrize the transition dipole direction of the $\ket{P870}$ state.

-where $N=2$ and $\beta$ parameterizes the dipole moment of $\ket{P1}$, approximately lying in the plane of the ring.
-The coupling between LH1 excitons and $P$-pigments, is then, after some algebra using equation \ref{eq:dipole_dipole}:
+The coupling between LH1 excitons and $P$-pigments, is then, after some algebra using the point-dipole approximation between RC and LH1 pigments for their excitonic interaction $J$:

 where $R$ is the radius of the LH1 ring.
-These expressions illustrate a selection rule, $V_{k,\nu} \propto \delta_{k,\pm1}$, for the coupling between LH1 excitons and the $P$-pigments, and show that increased dimerisation enhances the coupling between $P870$ and the near-resonant $\ket{\pm1,1}$, boosting F\"orster rates.
-Since $\ket{P}$ only effectively couples to $\ket{k=\pm1,1}$, we need only three-levels in order to characterize RC-LH1 interactions.
-In what follows we drop the index $\nu$ and consider the exciton states and their associated dipole moments:
+These expressions illustrate a selection rule, $V_{k,\nu} \propto \delta_{k,\pm1}$, for the coupling between LH1 excitons and the $P$-pigments.
+Increasing dimerisation, $Q_1>Q_2$, leads to $\Phi(1)+\gamma\ll1$ and, consequently, a stronger coupling to the P870 state from the lower energy band $\nu=1$.

-The symmetry of the problem leads to a selection rule coupling only $\ket{P870}$ and $\ket{k=\pm1}$, so the three-level Hamiltonian required to capture RC-LH1 interactions is:
+It is interesting to notice that increased dimerization enhances the coupling strength between the RC and the lower energy manifold $\nu=1$ in the LH1, and consequently, the coupling between $\ket{P870}$ and the $\ket{\pm1,1}$ state.
+Dimerisation also places all $P$ dipole strength on the $\ket{P870}$ state, which also represents the lowest energy state of this coupled dimer.
+Enhancements of the dipole strength of the low energy states ensure thermalization on highly interacting states, boosting incoherent F\"orster rates.